SOCIETĀS STRATEGIC PARTNERSHIP INTELLIGENCE

 Third, "advanced materials" had been reclassified as a Sensitive Technology Research Area since the partnership was established.
 The regulatory landscape had changed beneath a twelve-year-old agreement that nobody had reassessed.

-Rather than terminating a twelve-year partnership, the counter-jurisdictional analysis produced a mitigation pathway: structural separation of research activities from the subsidiary, a dual-server data architecture satisfying both jurisdictions, and a formal attestation package for NSGRP Risk Assessment Forms.
+Rather than terminating a twelve-year partnership, the counter-jurisdictional analysis produced a mitigation pathway: structural separation of research activities from the subsidiary, a dual-server data architecture satisfying both jurisdictions, and a formal attestation package for the NSGRP Risk Assessment Forms.

 The partnership survived.
 The grants were submitted with compliant documentation. $4.2 million in active funding was protected.
 The VP Research had a defensible basis for certifying compliance.